AWS EC2 Storage

 Solid state drives (SSD-backed) volumes

-General Purpose SSD Volumes (gp2/gp3)
+General Purpose SSD Volumes (gp3/gp2)

 • General Purpose SSD volumes offer cost-effective storage that is ideal for a broad range of workloads.

-• General Purpose SSD volumes deliver single-digit millisecond latencies
+• General Purpose SSD volumes deliver single-digit millisecond latencies.

-• General Purpose SSD volumes can range in size from 1 GiB to 16 TiB.
+• can range in size from 1 GiB to 64 TiB (increased from 16 TiB in September 2025).

 • General Purpose SSD (gp2) volumes

-• has a maximum throughput of 160 MiB/s (at 214 GiB and larger).
+• has a maximum throughput of 250 MiB/s (depending on volume size).

-• provides a baseline performance of 3 IOPS/GiB
+• provides a baseline performance of 3 IOPS/GiB.

 • provides the ability to burst to 3,000 IOPS for extended periods of time for volume size less than 1 TiB and up to a maximum of 16,000 IOPS (at 5,334 GiB).